500-hour Herbalism Program

 Hands-on, practical application of herbal medicine, from making medicines to learning how to identify them in the wild, to cultivating them in your own garden.

-This course meets one weekend day (Saturday or Sunday) a month for 6 months (10 am – 5 pm) & will meet outside of the school (hiking, gardening locations, etc).
+This course meets one weekend (Saturday and Sunday) a month for 6 months (10 am – 4 pm) & will include classes on-site at our school and classes outside of the school (hiking, gardening locations, etc.).

 50 hours of gardening is part of this course, & can be done at a community garden, a farm, at the school, or at your own garden.